Novice Race Series

 Race rules

-• From the 10 races, you must sail 6 to count (50%+1) this means sailors must do a minimum of 6 races to qualify and your best 6 results are counted
+- From the maximum of 11 races, you must sail 50%+1, rounded down.
+For example if no races are cancelled then you must sail a minimum of 6 races to qualify and your best 6 results are counted.

 What will I get out of it?